-Once you have a finalised design and have decides what elements you would like to have sleeked:
+Once you have a finalized design and have decides what elements you would like to have sleeked:

 Create two new pages.
 Copy and “paste in place” the non-sleeked (printed) elements onto one page.
 Next, copy and “paste in place” the sleeked (silver or gold) elements onto the other.
 (For Option A: Sleeking on a white background see Sample Photos E and F, For Option B: Sleeking on a coloured background see Sample Photos G and H)

 *NOTE: IT IS VERY IMPORTANT NOTHING MOVES/CHANGES FROM ITS ORIGINAL LOCATION ON THE MASTER PAGE OR THERE WILL BE ALIGNMENT ISSUES